TRed91/Blackjack/README.md

 With this object oriented approach i can leverage polymorphism and have my game loop only interact with the IO_Interface.

-depending on the argument passed to main the IO_Factory inject the appropriate interface.
+depending on the argument passed to main the IO_Factory injects the appropriate interface.
 ```
 class IO_Factory: